MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/isnan-isnan-isnanf.md

 ## Remarks

-Because a NaN value does not compare as equal to any other NaN value, you must use one of these functions or macros to detect one.
+Because a NaN value doesn't compare as equal to any other NaN value, to detect one, you must use one of these functions or macros.
 A NaN is generated when the result of a floating-point operation can't be represented in IEEE-754 floating-point format for the specified type.
 For information about how a NaN is represented for output, see [`printf`](printf-printf-l-wprintf-wprintf-l.md).

-When compiled as C++, the **`isnan`** macro is not defined, and an **`isnan`** template function is defined instead.
+When compiled as C++, the **`isnan`** macro isn't defined, and an **`isnan`** template function is defined instead.
 It behaves the same way as the macro, but returns a value of type **`bool`** instead of an integer.

 The **`_isnan`** and **`_isnanf`** functions are Microsoft-specific.
 The **`_isnanf`** function is only available when compiled for x64.